Catalonia: Middle Ages

 The domains of the Aragonese Crown were severely affected by the Black Death pandemic and by later outbreaks of the plague.
 Between 1347 and 1497 Catalonia lost 37 percent of its population.
 In 1410, the last reigning monarch of the House of Barcelona, King Martin I died without surviving descendants.
-Under the Compromise of Caspe (1412), Ferdinand from the Castilian House of Trastámara received the Crown of Aragon as Ferdinand I of Aragon.
-During the reign of his son, John II, social and political tensions caused the Catalan Civil War (1462–1472) and the War of the Remences (1462-1486).
-The Sentencia Arbitral de Guadalupe (1486) liberated the remença peasants from the feudal evil customs.
+Under the Compromise of Caspe (1412), the representatives of the kingdoms of Aragon, Valencia and the Principality of Catalonia appointed Ferdinand from the Castilian House of Trastámara as King of the Crown of Aragon.
+During the reign of his son, John II, the persistent economic crisis and social and political tensions in the Principality led to the Catalan Civil War (1462–1472) and the War of the Remences (1462–1486) that left Catalonia exhausted.
+The Sentencia Arbitral de Guadalupe (1486) liberated the remença peasants from the feudal "evil customs".

 In the later Middle Ages, Catalan literature flourished in Catalonia proper and in the kingdoms of Majorca and Valencia, with such remarkable authors as the philosopher Ramon Llull, the Valencian poet Ausiàs March, and Joanot Martorell, author of the novel Tirant lo Blanch, published in 1490.

 Modern era

-Ferdinand II of Aragon, the grandson of Ferdinand I, and Queen Isabella I of Castile were married in 1469, later taking the title the Catholic Monarchs; subsequently, this event was seen by historiographers as the dawn of a unified Spain.
-At this time, though united by marriage, the Crowns of Castile and Aragon maintained distinct territories, each keeping its own traditional institutions, parliaments, laws and currency.
-Castile commissioned expeditions to the Americas and benefited from the riches acquired in the Spanish colonisation of the Americas, but, in time, also carried the main burden of military expenses of the united Spanish kingdoms.
+Ferdinand II of Aragon, the son of John II, and queen Isabella I of Castile were married in 1469, later taking the title the Catholic Monarchs; subsequently, this event was traditionally seen as the first step towards a unified Spain.
+At this time, though united by marriage, the Crown of Castile and the states of the Crown of Aragon remained distinct polities, each keeping its own institutions, parliaments, laws, jurisdictions, and currency.
+Castile commissioned expeditions to the Americas and benefited from the riches acquired in the Spanish colonization of the Americas, but, in time, also carried the main burden of military expenses of the united Spanish kingdoms.
 After Isabella's death, Ferdinand II personally ruled both crowns.

-By virtue of descent from his maternal grandparents, Ferdinand II of Aragon and Isabella I of Castile, in 1516 Charles I of Spain became the first king to rule the Crowns of Castile and Aragon simultaneously by his own right.
+By virtue of descent from his maternal grandparents, Ferdinand and Isabella, in 1516 Charles I of Spain became the first king to rule the Crowns of Castile and Aragon simultaneously by his own right.
 Following the death of his paternal (House of Habsburg) grandfather, Maximilian I, Holy Roman Emperor, he was also elected Charles V, Holy Roman Emperor, in 1519.